 In terms of synergy with public transport, there have been a number of examples of bus companies and Passenger Transport Executives like West Yorkshire Metro providing ticket discounts or 'trial tickets' to new car club members, though this has largely been on an ad hoc basis.
 Relative costs of public transport and car club vehicles will obviously be key to their relative attractiveness - though it should be noted that at least one car club operator has argued that good public transport is necessary for car club membership (presumably because the assumption is that otherwise people will just buy their own vehicle, particularly if they do not have a non-car option for their commute to work).
-Equally, ITP et al. (2004b) concluded that 'joining a car club as a substitute for an existing car or as an alternative to purchasing a car is likely to mean participating in a multi-modal lifestyle if this decision is to be a success'.
+Equally, ITP et al. (2004b) concluded that 'joining a car is likely to mean participating in a multi-modal lifestyle if this decision is to be a success'.